The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: The Tsetlin Machine

 \subsubsection{Type I Feedback -- Combating False Negative Output}

-Type I Feedback is decided by two factors, connecting the players of the game together: \begin{itemize} \item The choices of the Tsetlin Automata team $\mathcal{G}^i_j$ as a whole, summarized by the output of the clause $C_j^i(X)$ (the truth value of the clause). \item The truth value of the literal $x_k$/$\lnot x_k$ assigned to the Tsetlin Automaton $\mathrm{TA}^{i,j}_{2k-1}$/$\mathrm{TA}^{i,j}_{2k}$. \end{itemize} Table \ref{table:type_i_feedback} contains the probabilities that we use to generate Type I Feedback.
-For instance, assume that: \begin{enumerate} \item Clause $C^i_j(X)$ evaluates to $\True$, \item Literal $x_k$ is $\True$, and \item Automaton $\mathrm{TA}^{i,j}_{2k-1}$ has selected the action \emph{Include Literal}. \end{enumerate} By examining the corresponding cell in Table \ref{table:type_i_feedback}, we observe that the probability of receiving a reward, $P(\mathrm{Reward})$, is $\frac{s-1}{s}$, the probability of inaction, $P(\mathrm{Inaction})$, is $\frac{1}{s}$, while the probability of receiving a penalty, $P(\mathrm{Penalty})$, is zero.
+In each round of the game, the Tsetlin Machine receives an input-output sample $(X,y)$.
+Type~I Feedback is then given to the Tsetlin Automata of clauses $C^{\omega}_j$ when $y=\omega$.
+Consider a particular Tsetlin Automaton with state $\Phi^{\omega}_{jk}$, controlling inclusion of literal $l_k$ in clause $C^{\omega}_j$, i.e., the $j$th clause of polarity $\omega$.
+Feedback is then decided by three factors: \begin{enumerate} \item The decisions of the Tsetlin Automata team for clause $C_j^{\omega}(X)$ as a whole, manifested by the output of the clause. \item The truth value of the literal $l_k$ assigned to the automaton. \item The action $\alpha_z = G(\Phi^{\omega}_{jk}), z \in \{1, 2\},$ decided by the automaton. \end{enumerate} Table \ref{table:type_i_feedback} contains the probabilities that we use to generate Type I Feedback, looking up the above three factors.
+For instance, assume that: \begin{enumerate} \item Clause $C^{\omega}_j(X)$ evaluates to $1$, \item Literal $l_k$ is $1$, and \item Automaton state $\Phi^{\omega}_{jk}$ produces the \emph{Include} action ($\alpha_2$). \end{enumerate} By examining the corresponding cell in Table \ref{table:type_i_feedback}, we observe that the probability of receiving a reward $P(\mathrm{Reward})$ is $\frac{s-1}{s}$.
+Further, the probability of inaction $P(\mathrm{Inaction})$ is $\frac{1}{s}$.
+Finally, the probability of receiving a penalty $P(\mathrm{Penalty})$ is zero.

 Note that the Inaction feedback is a novel extension to the Tsetlin Automaton, which traditionally receives either a Reward or a Penalty.
-When receiving the Inaction feedback, the Tsetlin Automaton is simply unaffected.
+When receiving the Inaction feedback, the Tsetlin Automaton is simply left unchanged.